apache/mynewt-site/docs/os/modules/split/split.md

 The bootloader is unable to boot split app images (of course it can boot the loader images), so do not use the `boot2` command to instruct mynewt to boot slot 2.

 Instead, use the new `split status` command to see the status of split images and to set their boot status.
 The split status command with no arguments returns status of the split image.
 The Split Value tells the loader how to boot the split app.
-Options are
+Options are:

 * `none` Don't boot the split application.
 Just remain running in the loader.
 * `test` Boot the split application, but revert back to the loader on the next reset.